venuduggireddy/slakedit/README.md

 #### Dependencies

- 1. Infrastructure team to provide keycloak instance for both lower and higher environments.
-For now one instance might be sufficient however for future may be it is better to have a clustered instances with load balancer
+ 1. Infrastructure team to provide okta instance for both lower and higher environments.
- 2. Have to run one time migration job to transfer all system accounts user to keycloak that will create clients and generates secret.
+ 2. Have to run one time migration job to transfer all system accounts user to Okta.
+This will generate client_i and generates secret.
 This secret has to shared with the existing clients and has to be passed in the HttpHeader for authentication

 #### Questions:
 Below are some questions that were answered by **Ruchir Mehta** and team